Worker Data & Onboarding

 Onboarding is the first critical step to getting workers paid.
 You can choose if you want workers to onboard in your platform or within White Label:

-- Embedded Onboarding: uses Everee Embed Components and APIs to drive worker onboarding inside your platform
+1. Embedded Onboarding: uses Everee Embed Components and APIs to drive worker onboarding inside your platform

 If your platform already provides worker-facing user experiences, you can implement Embedded Onboarding, which will keep worker-facing experiences unified and tightly integrated.
-If your platform doesn't currently contain worker-facing experiences or you'd prefer to keep White Label onboarding separate, you can use the Hosted Onboarding approach for a quick and effective choice to get workers onboarded.
+If your platform doesn't currently contain worker-facing experiences or you'd prefer to keep Everee onboarding separate, you can use the Hosted Onboarding approach for a quick and effective choice to get workers onboarded.

 Typically, onboarding must be completed by workers before your customers can pay them.
 In some cases, companies manage all HR- and payroll-related data using offline processes, so they manage all worker information on their behalf.
 In these cases, workers do not need to complete onboarding themselves, since company administrators will have entered all required information already.
-This is unusual, but your Everee Partner Success manager can help you design a workflow for this case.

 For the Embedded Onboarding approach, see the Embedded Onboarding API reference and the Embed Components Guide for more information.